gabrielott/jsGames/README.md

 # jsGames
-A collection of simple games written on pure Javascript with the purpose of getting used to the language.
+A collection of simple games written with pure Javascript with the purpose of getting used to the language.
 You can quickly access the games using [this url](https://gabrielott.github.io/jsGames/)

 ## Games
 * velha